Philadelphia Weather: More Than A Foot Of Snow Expected For Jersey Shore As Nor'easter Approaches

 Temperatures plummet behind the storm, and wind chills for the first time this season dip to sub-zero values in Philadelphia.
 It will be colder North and West, in addition to locations with a fresh snow pack.

-These brutally cold temperatures mean the snow will freeze solid.MORE NEWS: WATCH LIVE: New Jersey Gov. Phil Murphy Gives Winter Weather Briefing
+These brutally cold temperatures mean the snow will freeze solid.MORE NEWS: Jersey Shore Residents Bracing For 12 Or More Inches Of Snow: ‘I Hope We Don’t Lose Power’

 Get the latest weather alerts straight to your mobile device with the CBS Philly app.
 Download it for free on Apple and Android devices.